 I infer from these two scholars that diversity is important not as an end in itself, but as a means to shaping the kind of learning environment that best develops students.

-It also means that diversity matters because students are willing to share individual perspectives or listen to, and question, peers.
+It also means that diversity is enabled by students being willing to share individual perspectives or listen to, and question, peers.

 To me, this is why diversity is especially effective in management education — and it leads me to the role diversity plays in the admission process.